Background on the Standing Committee:

 The standing committee provides research and advice on such subjects as: the congressional role in intelligence oversight, the legal system's ability to cope with transnational terrorism, the promotion of the rule of law in the intelligence and law enforcement communities, operations international law in the conduct of the military, and the role of law in preventing the proliferation of weapons of mass destruction.
 Interns provide research in support of Committee initiatives.
 Strong writing skills required.

-The Standing Committe is accepting applications for Spring/Summer 2020 interns.
+The Standing Committe is accepting applications for Fall/Winter 2020-2021 interns.
 Read the position description.

 Interested applicants should submit a cover letter and resume, including hours and dates of availability, to:

 ABA Standing Committee on Law and National Security